l2eza/l2eza/README.md

 ### Unleash the Power of Visual Storytelling! 🎬✨
 ##### Ready to bring your ideas to life with captivating motion graphics and exceptional graphic design?
 Look no further!
-I'm an accomplished motion graphic designer and graphic designer, skilled in HTML, CSS, and JavaScript.
+I'm an accomplished motion graphic designer and graphic designer, skilled in HTML, CSS, JavaScript and Swift.
 Let's turn your vision into a stunning reality!

 ##### 🎨 Ignite Creativity | 🌐 Web Wizardry | 💼 Visual Alchemy